GamerTalk/Frontend/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Write down any dependencies added with this PR -->

-## Any addition comments you might wish to raise related to this pull request:
+## Any additional comments you might wish to raise related to this pull request: